 I still enjoy all of those activities, including attending the State Water Ski Show just a few minutes from where I currently live.
 We are near the Chain of Lakes with crystal clear water great for swimming and water-skiing.
 We can kayak in nearby waters.
 Our Green Circle Trail is a marathon-length bike trail that rides alongside two different rivers in certain stretches.
 What else could a water and outdoor guy (minus the hunting) want?

-While those experiences lead to a lot of joy in my life, my introduction to the John Maxwell Team through a had a huge life experience impact on me.
+While those experiences lead to a lot of joy in my life, my introduction to the John Maxwell Team a had a huge life experience impact on me.
 A friend introduced me to Live2Lead, a live celebrity simulcast leadership program.
 John’s message of intentional leadership struck a chord with me, especially when John said he hadn’t accomplished what he wanted to in his life.
 He’s written over eighty books and trained thousands.
 His faith is also important to him, especially as he takes his message to other countries.

 That started me on an incredible personal growth journey that I am still following today.